Coiot/strides-strokes/src/pages/index.md

     title: Everybody Means Every Body
     title_align: center
     content: >-
-      Starting a Movement.
+      Building a Community.
 Subscribe to our newsletter to make sure you don't miss anything.
 No inbox spam, we'll only keep you informed of the event and our mission.
     content_align: center
     form_position: bottom